xxuejie/ckb-bootstrapper/projects/ckb/README.md

 ```

 To make sure the exact same binary is generated, and that no environment runs into permission issues.
 We have to compile everything in `/tmp/ckb-build`.
 For docker images it is fine since docker would cache the image, but for Nix environments, you might want to cache `/tmp/ckb-build` somewhere, otherwise you might need to rebuild everything again after rebooting.

+It's also worth mentioning that we are not entiring following Nix's best practices: we only rely on Nix to create an isolated environment with Nix's prebuilt packages.
+We are still relying on shell scripts to build everything in a single folder(`/tmp/ckb-build`), and build CKB out of contents in the single folder.
+Ideally we might want to build Nix packages for gcc, glibc, LLVM, Rust, etc. But it remains a question if such a design would allow us to generate identical CKB binary compared to other environments.
+We will probably leave this experiment till another time.